When it comes to London's Soho neighborhood, there are a few things you need to know.

 In the last few decades, though, Soho has undergone a bit of a renaissance.
 Now, it's home to some of the most famous West End theaters, is filled with chic cafes and trendy boutiques, and is always packed with tourists and Londoners alike.

 But a lot of those gritty undertones can still be found throughout Soho.

 Which makes this the perfect neighborhood for a food tour.

 I went on my first food tour with Eating London back when it was just starting out and only offered one food tour.
 That tour was a food tour of the East End, and I still site it as one of the best food tours I've ever been on.
 Partly because of all the food, but also because of the fact that a tour from this company is about so much more than just the food.

 So when they approached me about trying out their , I pretty much jumped at the chance (and made a note to wear my stretchy pants).

 I met my guide, Hannah, outside the Palace Theater in Soho around 4:30 p.m. on a sunny June evening.
 The theater was buzzing as a preview of the new Harry Potter play was on that night, which was a perfect introduction to Soho as a whole – a little chaotic, but full of character.

 Tacos done right

-After a brief introduction from Hannah, we wasted no time and headed straight to our first tasting: tacos at La Bodega Negra.
+After a brief introduction from Hannah, we wasted no time and headed straight to our first tasting of our Soho food tour: tacos at La Bodega Negra.
 If anyone ever tells you that you can't find good tacos in London, bring them here and see if they don't change their tune.